About Det 030

 - DISCIPLINE AND SELF-CONTROL

 - Professionals cannot indulge themselves in self-pity, discouragement, anger, frustration or defeatism.
-Airmen have a fundamental moral obligation to the persons they lead to strike a tone of confidence, and forward-looking optimism.
+Airmen and Space Professionals have a fundamental moral obligation to the persons they lead to strike a tone of confidence, and forward-looking optimism.

 EXCELLENCE IN ALL WE DO:

-Every American Airman strives for continual improvement in self and service.
-Excellence in all we do directs us to develop a sustained passion for continuous improvement and innovation that will propel the Air Force into a long-term, upward spiral of accomplishment and performance.
+Every American Airman and Space Professional strives for continual improvement in self and service.
+Excellence in all we do directs us to develop a sustained passion for continuous improvement and innovation that will propel the Department of the Air Force into a long-term, upward spiral of accomplishment and performance.

 The roots of the ROTC program at the University of Arkansas reach back more than 150 years.
 In 1862, the Morrill Act required land-grant colleges to offer courses in military training.
 Building on the Morrill Act of 1862, the National Defense Act (NDA) of 1916 created a formal Reserve Officer Training Corps (ROTC).
 The program as we know it today is founded on the NDA.